npedrazzini/DataPapersAnalysis/README.md

     - all publications by JOHD and RDJ (one dataset).
 Put the export in dimensions_exports/johd_rdj and rename the file to YYYY-MM-DD-dimensions_export.csv (where YYYY-MM-DD is the date of the export).
     - all DOIs of research papers associated with data papers as listed in `curated_inputs/research_datapapers-links-johd.csv` and `curated_inputs/research_datapapers-links-rdj.csv`.
 3. Run `python scripts/scraper/johd_scraper.py`.
 This will output `outputs/scraper_outputs/johd/YYYY-MM-DD-scraper-datapapers-johd` (YYYY-MM-DD will automatically be changed with the date in which you run this script).
-4. Run `python scripts/scraper/dataset_scraper.py`.
-This will output `outputs/scraper_outputs/johd/YYYY-MM-DD-scraper-datasets-johd.csv` (YYYY-MM-DD will automatically be changed with the date in which you run this script).
+4. Run `python scripts/scraper/datasets_scraper-rdj.py` and `python scripts/scraper/datasets_scraper-johd.py`.
+This will output `outputs/scraper_outputs/rdj/YYYY-MM-DD-scraper-datasets-rdj.csv` and `outputs/scraper_outputs/johd/YYYY-MM-DD-scraper-datasets-johd.csv` (YYYY-MM-DD will automatically be changed with the date in which you run this script).
 4. Run `python scripts/scraper/rdj_scraper.py`.
 This will output `outputs/scraper_outputs/rdj/YYYY-MM-DD-scraper-datasets-rdj.csv` (YYYY-MM-DD will automatically be changed with the date in which you run this script).
 5. Make a copy of `outputs/scraper_outputs/johd/YYYY-MM-DD-scraper-datasets-johd.csv` and put it into `outputs/final_outputs/johd/`.
 Rename it to `YYYY-MM-DD-final-datasets-johd.csv`.
 6. Manually add the metrics for the datasets which we can't crawl but can retrieve manually (currently 3):
     - 10.5334/johd.4
     - 10.5334/johd.15
     - 10.5334/johd.33
+    - 10.1163/24523666-00502010
+    - 10.5334/johd.69
 7. Run `python scripts/postprocess/merge_johd_dimensions.py`.
 This will output `outputs/final_outputs/johd/YYYY-MM-DD-final-datapapers-johd.csv`.
 9. Run `python scripts/postprocess/merge_rdj_dimensions.py`.
 This will output `outputs/final_outputs/research_papers/YYYY-MM-DD-final-datapapers-rdj.csv`.
 8. Run `python scripts/postprocess/merge_research_papers_dimensions.py`.
 This will output `outputs/final_outputs/research_papers/YYYY-MM-DD-final-research_papers-johd.csv` and `outputs/final_outputs/research_papers/YYYY-MM-DD-final-research_papers-rdj.csv`.